Photo courtesy of lumaxart

-'To make a contribution to the world by making tools for the human mind that advance humankind.'
+'To make a contribution to the world by making tools for the human mind

 Having defined the aspiration, leaders set about working out how to get there.
 The way they develop their strategy differs enormously depending on the leader's goal, field and position.
 However, four useful questions to ask are: